fusioncharts/dev_centre_docs/map-guide/markers.md

 For example, build a map showing the busiest air routes from the Heathrow airport in London, and connect the individual airports using connectors.

-* Create the map as shown in the sections above, set its theme to `fint`, and specify marker related attributes.
+* Create the map as shown in the sections above, set its theme to `fusion`, and specify marker related attributes.

 * Use the `connectorColor` attribute to specify the color of the connector line.
 Also, use the `connectorHoverColor` attribute to specify the color of the connector line on hover.
 Note that if you declare these attributes at chart level, they will be applied to all connectors.
 You can, however, override them for specific markers, by defining their values within the `connector` object.